Leon Russell: 1990s - 2000s - recording and touring

-2010s - Sixth Gold album, failing health
+2010s - Sixth gold album

 On January 31, 2010, Russell joined the Zac Brown Band to play the song "Chicken Fried" at the Grammy Awards.
 Zac Brown Band won the Best New Artist award.
 After years of reduced prominence, Russell's career was rejuvenated when Elton John sought him for a new project.
 In November 2009, Russell worked with John and Bernie Taupin on The Union, a double album record credited equally to Russell and John.
 Recorded in February 2010 and produced by T Bone Burnett, the CD was released on October 19, 2010.

 I wanted to give Elton something.
 But what do you give a guy who has six fully stocked houses?
 So I thought the only thing I could give him is a song.
 "In the Hands of Angels," retelling of the story of the album [The Union], thanks Mr. John ("the guv'ner" in the lyrics), who knew all the places I needed to go and made me feel the love down deep inside.